 is a direct member of your domain's

 Information about G Suite Google Group membership is cached for a short time.
 It may take a few minutes for changes in group memberships to propagate to all of your clusters.
+In addition to latency from groups changes, standard caching of user credentials on the cluster is about one hour.

 Configuring your cluster to use Google Groups for GKE